tettekete/vscode-git-add-with-git-add-extension/docs/README.md

 1. Open "Settings"
    - Go to "Settings" → "Extensions" → "git add with git add" → "Show File Status in Status Bar"
    - Alternatively, search for `git-add-with-git-add.showFileStatusInStatusBar` in the settings search bar.
-2. Choose either "Display as a status message" or "Always display as a status bar item."
+2. Choose either `Display as a status message` or `Always display as a status bar item`.

-If you choose "Always display as a status bar item," the status will persist in the status bar.
-If you choose "Display as a status message," it is displayed as a simple status bar message, so it may be overwritten by other messages.
+If you choose `Always display as a status bar item`, the status will persist in the status bar.
+If you choose `Display as a status message`, it is displayed as a simple status bar message, so it may be overwritten by other messages.

 ### Display Format